Gen AI Hacks That Will Cut Development Time in Half: How to Guide

 User Testing

-I asked a few friends to use the app and provide feedback, which led to some UI improvements and the addition of a ‘clear filters’ button.
+I asked a few friends to use the app and provide constructive feedback, which led to some UI improvements and the addition of a ‘clear filters’ button.

 Accessibility Testing